 A new Recycle Now campaign

 Recycling rates have plateaued in the UK and with spending and local services being cut a new approach was needed to boost recycling; conventional communications have achieved some successes over the years but seemed to have reached their limits.
 Building on established behavioural theory, we built a new way of thinking about recycling communications.
 Evidence from psychology and behavioural economics studies showed us that more education wouldn’t lead to significant change and trying to make people excited wouldn’t work either.
 Instead, we built an approach based on social norms – the idea that we are strongly influenced by what others do (or at least what we think they do).
 We designed new normative messaging to make people feel like everyone else recycles and therefore they should too.

-Meanwhile, we have delivered a series of behaviour change pilots to test innovative new ways to encourage recycling across WRAP’s strategic priorities.
-These are being robustly evaluated with the aim to nationally scale up those that prove successful.
-While some trials are ongoing or in development, and the results of all are yet to be published externally by WRAP, examples of this work include:
+Meanwhile, we delivered a series of behaviour change pilots to test innovative new ways to encourage recycling across WRAP’s strategic priorities.
+These were robustly evaluated with the aim to nationally scale up those that prove successful.
+While not all the results are published externally by WRAP, examples of this work include:

 This pilot tested the delivery of a simple, scalable, intervention through schools and aimed to prove its power to change home recycling behaviour.

 We developed a set of homework sheets for children from Reception up to Year 6.
 These were designed to promote a family conversation about recycling, encouraging children to investigate their current system with their parents, finding out what can and can’t be recycled and what common mistakes are made.

 The homework sheets were piloted during Recycle Week 2018, with five schools distributing the sheets and two further schools acting as controls.
 Following encouraging results demonstrating a change in family recycling behaviour, in 2019 we then tested the intervention at scale, successfully trialling delivery to a large number of schools through a local authority partner.
 Publication of results is pending.